 The point is, by keeping all team members up to date on your progress at all times, no one has to waste time worrying about where you’re at or when you’ll be finished.

 You’ll be able to pick up where you left off more quickly, and if anyone else is collaborating on the same task, you’ll all know exactly what’s next.

-Pro tip: this kind of tool only works if everyone at the firm uses it regularly.
+I must stress that these kinds of tools only work if everyone at the firm uses it regularly.
 The transition period might be a little tough, but it’s well worth the effort to get the entire team on the same page.

 Law firms do a lot of amazing things, but there’s one thing many smaller firms do wrong — they fail to run their law firm like a business.